University College Roosevelt: Traditions

 During official academic ceremonies, a procession of notables and professors in academic dress walks from the City Hall to Middelburg's New Church (Dutch: Nieuwe Kerk), part of the Middelburg Abbey complex, where the ceremonies are held.
 The Convocation takes place in the New Church at the start of every academic year, while the Graduation ceremony, when the weather permits, is held in the adjacent Abbey Square.
 The celebration of the founding of the college, known as Dies Natalis, takes place every five years.

 At the beginning of every semester, an Introweek is organised to welcome new students.

 A yearly dragon boat race known as King of the Channel sees UCR students in competition with students from HZ University of Applied Sciences and other higher education institutions in the region.
 The race takes place on the Canal through Walcheren, the stretch of water between Middelburg and Vlissingen, where the HZ is located.

 Alumni organisation and Friends of UCR

 Aurora Alumni Foundation is UCR's alumni association.
 Together with UCR and the 'Friends of UCR', they form the Roosevelt Alumni Board, which ensures that alumni relations are maintained by providing opportunities for social interaction, networking and various services.
-As of August 2022 there were 1900 alumni.
+As of August 2022 there are over 2200 alumni.

 Friends of UCR is an independent foundation associated with University College Roosevelt.
 It is governed by a board consisting of UCR representatives, major sponsors from the foundation, and UCR alumni and provides interest-free loans to international students to study at the college, with extended grace periods.
 This gives students sufficient time to pursue further education and establish themselves professionally after graduating.